CompuScien/CompuScien.github.io/README.md

-#This is test for theme
+#This is a test for theme

 ![](https://github.com/artemsheludko/flexible-jekyll/blob/master/assets/img/promo-img.jpg?raw=true)